Oil & Gas Engineering Services

 Whether designing new piping layouts or resolving vibration and nozzle loading issues, ENA2 helps clients ensure code compliance, system safety, and long-term performance—backed by clear, engineering-grade documentation.

-Pressure vessels and heat exchangers are critical components in oil, gas, and process industries—where failure is not an option.
-Ensuring their integrity requires more than just design software; it demands simulation-backed validation to meet ASME requirements.
+Pressure vessels and heat exchangers are critical components in oil, gas, and process facilities, where failure can create major safety and operational consequences.
+Ensuring their integrity requires simulation-backed validation to support ASME code compliance and reliable long-term operation.

-At ENA2, we provide advanced FEA-based validation of pressure vessels and heat exchangers in accordance with ASME Sec VIII Div 1 & 2.
-We simulate internal pressure, external loading, wind, seismic, and thermal effects to evaluate stress, strain, and localized failure risks.
+At ENA2, we provide advanced FEA-based pressure vessel and heat exchanger analysis in accordance with ASME Section VIII Division 1 and Division 2.
+We simulate internal pressure, external loading, wind, seismic, and thermal effects to evaluate stress, strain, nozzle behavior, support loads, and localized failure risk.

 Our services include nozzle and support evaluation, local stress checks, reinforcement pad analysis, and fatigue screening when required.
 For Division 2, we apply elastic-plastic material modeling and evaluate design margins through limit-load analysis.